 So I started writing this EA to have Crypto Currency charts in MetaTrader and also being able to use my other written indicators to optimize my trading/analyzing the markets.

-Because the history format of Bittrex is not compatible with the MetaTrader history format, there are 25 steps of conversion in the EA code to generate a usable history for MetaTrader 4.
+Because the history format of exchanges are not compatible with the MetaTrader history format, there are multiple steps of conversion in the EA code to generate a usable history version 401 for MetaTrader4.

 Hope it will be a helpful tool for you too.

 When you attach the EA to a chart, there is a list of altcoins in the EA.
 Select your needed pair (for example BTCIOP) then select the time frames you need the EA to generate charts for (by default all time frames are active).